Concerto for Strings in D minor, Op. 2, No 4

 About the event

-The concert continues with a piece composed several decades later: Mozart’s Horn Concerto No. 3.
-Mozart composed all four of his horn concerti between 1783 and 1791 in Vienna, for the horn player Joseph Leutgeb.
-The playful comments found in the score attest to a friendly relationship between the two, while the music also highlights Leutgeb’s exceptional virtuosity.
+After the intermission, the concert continues with a piece composed much later: Mozart’s Horn Concerto No. 3.
+Mozart composed all four of his horn concertos between 1783 and 1791 while in Vienna, for the horn player Joseph Leutgeb.
+The light-hearted comments found in the sheet music attest to a friendly relationship between the two, while the score itself bears testament to exceptional technical skills.
+Sounding the chromatic chords and the trills on the horns of the time presented a major challenge (not that it makes for an easy piece to play even by today’s standards).

-Benjamin Britten dedicated a work to his viola teacher.
-In 1933, at the age of twenty, he decided to revisit eight dance themes he had composed as a child.
-He arranged them into pairs, and playfully called the resulting four-movement composition Simple Symphony.
-The titles of the movements are invariably alliterative: Boisterous Bourrée, Playful Pizzicato, Sentimental Sarabande and Frolicsome Finale.
+Benjamin Britten also dedicated his concerto to a dear friend, his viola instructor.
+In 1933, at the age of twenty, he decided to revisit the eight dance themes he had composed as a child.
+He arranged them into pairs, leading to the birth of the four-movement Simple Symphony for strings, which was performed for the first time under his baton.
+The titles of the movements are alliterative: Boisterous Bourrée, Playful Pizzicato, Sentimental Sarabande and Frolicsome Finale.